 - display drivers and timing controllers;

 - touch controller ICs;

 - TFT-LCD television and monitor semiconductor solutions;

 - IP and ASIC service;

 - LCOS and MEMS products;

 - power ICs;

-- CMOS image sensor products; and
+- CMOS image sensor product; and

 - wafer level optics products.

 We commenced volume shipments of our first source and gate drivers for large-sized panels in July 2001 and have developed a broad product portfolio of display drivers and timing controllers for use in large-sized TFT-LCD panels.
 We commenced volume shipments of our first display drivers for use in consumer electronics applications in April 2002, volume shipments of two-chip display drivers for mobile handsets in August 2003 and volume shipments of single-chip display drivers for mobile handsets in August 2004.
 In September 2004, we commenced volume shipments of our first television semiconductor solutions.
 We commenced shipping engineering samples of LCOS products in December 2003 and started volume shipments in June 2006.
 We commenced shipping engineering samples of power ICs in October 2006 and started volume shipments in January 2007.
-We commenced small quantity commercial shipments of our CMOS image sensor products in April 2009 and started volume shipments in August 2010.
+We commenced small quantity commercial shipments of our wafer level optics products in August 2010.
 We commenced small quantity commercial shipments of our wafer level optics products in December 2009 and started volume shipments in the third quarter of 2011.
 We commenced our IP and ASIC services in the fourth quarter of 2011.
-We commenced small quantity commercial shipments in the fourth quarter of 2011.
+We commenced shipments of our touch controller products in December 2010 and started volume shipments in the fourth quarter of 2011.